- PULLING Definition Meaning - Merriam-Webster

 The meaning of PULL is to exert force upon so as to cause or tend to cause motion toward the force How to use pull in a sentence

-- PULLING | definition in the Cambridge English Dictionary
+- PULLING | English meaning - Cambridge Dictionary

 - Pulling - Definition, Meaning Synonyms | Vocabulary. com